-- The user interface during modeling is provided using a Connector template.
+- The user interface to be used during modeling, which is provided using Connector templates.

 Camunda Platform 8 SaaS

-When using Camunda Platform 8 SaaS, the runtime is operated by Camunda and offered in the scope of the product.
+When using Camunda Platform 8 SaaS, the Connector runtime is operated by Camunda and offered in the scope of the product.
 In this environment, you can use the out-of-the-box Connectors provided by Camunda.
-These Connectors allow you to solve everyday use cases in process automation without the need to implement a single line of code.

 Camunda Platform 8 Self-Managed